newatoms/beta/_private/pitches/stby.md

 ### Goal

-To show how good STBY is in design research
+To develop understand into the process of service design

 ### Method

-We can show an aspect of the research that helped a project going forward.
+We can show a research technique that helped a project going forward.

-> we will need input for this
+> We will need input for this

 ### Outcome